solikeididtheuh/Egg3DSBlocklist/README.md

 # Egg3DSBlocklist
 fucking around
-Should be used in conjunction with this ad and tracker blocklist: https://github.com/hagezi/dns-blocklists
+Should be used in conjunction with an ad and tracker blocklist from here: https://github.com/hagezi/dns-blocklists